 Regarding the path of change involving nominalizations and negative existentials, the Egyptian data bring to light a further question as to the historical intricacies of the NEC and the grammaticalization process of new verbal constructions based on nominalizations.
-Veselinova (2013) argues that negative existentials state the absence of an entity rather than negating its presence.
+Veselinova (2013: 139) argues that ‘negative existentials state the absence of an entity rather than negating its presence’.
 Consequently, the action, when negated by a negative existential in a given language, is conceptualized and encoded as an entity.
 This approach requires particular consideration in the Egyptian case.
 In the phase of its history just before Old Egyptian, it appears most likely that the entire verbal system was renewed according to a process that involved the grammaticalization of constructions with nominalizations.
 This phenomenon is not restricted to the negative polarity, but extends to positive constructions as well.
-Thus, question may be asked as to the relevance of the renewal of negative patterns for the evolution of the whole verbal system.
+Thus, a question may be asked as to the relevance of the renewal of negative patterns for the evolution of the whole verbal system.
 Following Veselinova (2016), the encoding of actions in nominalizations appears functionally correlated with the use of the negative existential as a more emphatic construction in its incipient stage.
-Such a process would suggest that the impetus for the global renewal of verbal predication in pre-Old Egyptian have come from the new negative pattern using the negative existential in combination with verbal nominalizations.
+Such a process would suggest that the impetus for the global renewal of verbal predication in pre-Old Egyptian may have come from the new negative pattern using the negative existential in combination with verbal nominalizations.

+Appendix

 The following table lists the various patterns and stages of the NEC.
-It is to be understood as a postulated reconstruction based on documentation that does not allow us to establish a precise chronology of changes for reasons in Section.
-Thus, while the order of succession and the approximate time of emergence of the relevant forms and constructions can be assumed with relative, a strict remains out of reach and the proposed dates remain and hypothetical.
-The asterisk before a type indicates historical phase may be assumed to have happened when the gap between the written register and the spoken language was maximal so that the documentation does not attest its realization.
+It is to be understood as a postulated reconstruction based on documentation that does not allow us to establish a precise chronology of changes (for reasons discussed in Section 3.1).
+Thus, while the order of succession and the approximate time of emergence of the relevant forms and constructions can be assumed with relative confidence, a strict dating remains out of reach and the proposed dates remain suggestive and hypothetical.
+The asterisk before a type indicates a historical phase that may be assumed to have happened when the gap between the written register and the spoken language was maximal, so that the documentation does not attest its realization.
 Such periods occur in particular during the transition between two language norms and are designated here as Proto-Middle Egyptian and Proto-Late Egyptian.